ubiai-incorporated/LLM/README.md

 - **Notebooks**: [Notebooks Directory](#)
   Hands-on, interactive learning with Jupyter and Google Colab notebooks covering various tasks, including **model training**, **fine-tuning**, and **deployment**.

-## ⚙️ **Training and Running Models**

-In this repository, you’ll find **training Notebooks** to train models from scratch, as well as tools for preprocessing data and running inference on your models.

 ## 🚀 **Contributing**